 The present school was built as a three-teacher block on the site of the historic Brownlee Park in 1961.
 Shortly after, the school roll grew to four-teacher status and a prefab was added.
 A new administration area was added in 1979 and extended again in 2000.
 In 2008 the dental clinic was removed and early in 2009 the foundations laid for a new multi-purpose facility, generally referred to as the hall, which was opened in Aug 2009 by Karen Sewell, the Secretary for Education at the time.
 A more permanent fourth classroom was added in 1982 and in 1983 the roll topped one hundred and a fifth teacher was employed.
 This roll peak was only short-lived and by 1985 the roll was below one hundred and the fifth teaching position lost.
 The fifth classroom never eventuated.
 Roll numbers since then have ranged from 50 - 96 and look likely to remain variable within this range for the next few years.

-At present the school has four full-size carpeted classrooms.
+At present the school has three full-size carpeted classrooms.
 There is a very good swimming pool, changing sheds and adjacent implement shed.
 The administration area comprises a staffroom, medical cum server/storeroom, school office, principal’s office, art store, staff toilets, resource/workroom, janitor's store and Reading Recovery room.
 A community library built adjacent to the dental clinic was completed in 1991 and allowed the former library to become the resource and teachers' workroom.
 A new driveway off Lawrence St was completed in the mid-nineties and extensive new playground improvements with landscaped gardens make an attractive learning environment.
 The new hall gives more valuable teaching space as well as being a valued asset to the community.

 Classes are run as composite groups.
 Teachers' plans originate from the needs of the students themselves and link closely to The New Zealand Curriculum, the school's programmes and policies.
 While there is good interaction between classes, aspects such as co-operative planning, excursions outside the school, teacher inter-change, periods of family/whanau grouping and peer tutoring are always seen as part of the wider learning environment on offer to students at different times.